 Add the script to the page hosting your form

 The TrustedForm code must be inserted into the HTML of the page that is submitting leads.
 We recommend that it be inserted inline at the end of the document, just before the closing </body> tag.

 NOTE If your form loads inside an iframe, the TrustedForm code must also be inside the iframe.
 In this scenario, you don't need the TrustedForm code in the main body of the page, just in the iframe.

 You can retrieve the TrustedForm code by registering here.

-This script will automatically add the xxTrustedFormCertUrl field to your form.
-Use the field variable to customize the name of the field that is inserted into your form.
+The field variable in the TrustedForm code can be changed to customize the name of the field inserted into your form.

 You can also use the script callback to perform additional customization after the certificate URL has been generated.

 If you would like TrustedForm to collect your page's referrer (sometimes called the referer URL), you may set the var provideReferrer=true in the above script snippet instead of var provideReferrer=false.

 Verify that the script has been implemented properly